panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 ## 4. Summary

-In this post, I presented an universal algorithm to determine the value of `this` inside of an invoked function.
+In this post, I presented a universal algorithm to determine the value of `this` inside of an invoked function.

 While the algorithm might be challenging at first, if you understand the step-by-step examples, you will realize how easy is to apply the algorithm.

-*Have any questions on the algorithm?
-Write a comment below!*
+*Struggle applying the algorithm for a certain situation?
+Describe your case in a comment below!*